 We have an ongoing requirement for life models.
-Some of our student models have now moved on the do other things.
+Some of our former student models have now moved on the do other things.
 If you would like to model for us on a part time occasional basis send us a brief email (link below) describing yourself.
 Please include a mobile phone number.

-If you are interested and can work for us about one Wednesday afternoon or the occasional Saturday morning in every ten then please get in touch using this email address email@example.com.
+If you are interested and can work for us about one Wednesday afternoon or the occasional Saturday morning in every ten then please get in touch using this email address firstname.lastname@example.org.
 We will only respond if we have a need for your services.
-More models are urgently needed.
+More female models are urgently needed.

 Artists have been working from the human figure for at least 25.000 years.
 The Old Stone Age illustration on the left is only about 4ins high.
 It is in the Art Historical Museum in Vienna and is thought to be the earliest found nude human statue.
 The Greek, Roman, Hindu and European traditions have all used nude figures up to the present day.

 Stripped of fashion, the great advantage of nudity is the lack of change in the human body over the centuries.
 What changes is the style with which the nude is it is depicted.
 Models are always amazed that a group of only five people can produce such a variety of images all from the same beginning point of the nude figure.